 For every devoted backpacker, the world is ready to be explored.
-Sure, coronavirus may have delayed your plans, but there is light at the end of this long, dark tunnel called COVID-19.
+Sure, coronavirus may have delayed your plans, but there's a light at the end of this long, dark tunnel called COVID-19.

-The vaccines are rolling out, and the world is slowly opening up again.
+The vaccines are rolling out, and the world is slowly reopening.
 And with summer approaching, it's a good time for a new adventure.
 If you love traveling, it’s time to start planning your next trip.

 Are You Vaccinated?

-And if you’re planning to visit other countries, take the time to find out which vaccination options you need to check off your list.
+First, you must ensure that you are fully vaccinated before you set off.
+If you’re planning to visit other countries, take the time to find out which vaccination options you need to include.

 Make Time To Cook